jstnolmeme/CS50-Web-Development-project0/README.md

 ### CS50W Project 0
 Web Programming with Python and JavaScript

 # My project is a website of a PC showcase called Joel's PC Showcase.
-The website contain four HTML pages:
+The website contains four HTML pages:
 - home.html: The main page of the website
 - pcs.html: Showcases 4 great PC's in the market
 - about.html: Gives a brief info about Joel's PC showcase